cerebralideas/Cerebral-Coding-Guide/js-guide.md

 		If you are using jQuery, use the `.find()` method as it's the fastest method for finding children with jQuery.

-	D. ### Use native Javascript when appropriate
+	4. ### Use native Javascript when appropriate

 		Only call the jQuery library when native JS won't cut it.
 Everytime you call the `$` or use `.each()`, `.map()`, `css()` and/or `.attr()` on jQuery objects, you are forcing the browser to run through the whole jQuery library.
 If this is done hundreds of times, it can affect performance.

-	E. ### When Binding Events to Many Elements use Delegation
+	5. ### When Binding Events to Many Elements use Delegation

 		Say you have a unordered list that contains 100 list items, and you want to attach a click handler to each item in the list.
 The best way is to delegate the event, rather than directly binding to each item.